 2 eggs, 1 cup brown sugar, 2 bars German chocolate, 1/4 teaspoon cinnamon, 1/2 teaspoon salt, grated rind 1/2 lemon, 1-1/3 cups almonds (blanched and chopped), 1 cup flour, 1 teaspoon baking powder.

 Beat eggs until light, add sugar, gradually, and continue the beating; then add chocolate, grated, and remaining ingredients.
-Drop from tip of spoon on a buttered sheet, and bake in a moderate oven.
+Drop from tip of spoon on a buttered sheet, and bake in a moderate oven (375°F).

 The Bread and Biscuit Baker's and Sugar-Boiler's Assistant (1890)

-8 oz sugar, 8 oz eggs, 4 oz flour, 1 oz butter.
 Put the flour in a small basin, rub in the butter, and add eggs and sugar; have the tins well greased, and drop the batter on them with a spoon in pieces a little larger than a large penny.
-Bake in a cool oven.
-When baked form into the shape of a cone, dip each edge in white of egg, and then each end in colored sugar.
-They make a nice show for a display window.
+Bake in a cool oven (275°F).

 Second Edition of the Neighborhood Cook Book (1914)